larpo1/lavanda-website/src/pages/blog/2020-04-13-covid-19-how-to-stay-informed-during-the-pandemic.md

   <p>Despite initial predictions of 2020 being a boom year, the industry finds itself struggling to cope in the face of a "black swan" event, prompted by global lockdowns and travel restrictions.</p>

-  <p>As a short-term rental property manager, it's now more critical than ever that you stay well informed about industry trends in order to best optimize your business during this difficult time.</p>
+  <p>As a short-term rental property manager, it's now more critical than ever that you stay well informed about industry trends, in order to best optimize your business during this difficult time.</p>

   <p><strong>What Do I Need to Stay Informed About?</strong></p>